 Take personalization further and customize your CTAs based on each viewer’s behavior (aka “smart” CTAs).
 If your content management system has audience targeting capabilities, it may be able to assess each visitor’s behavior and serve them a more targeted CTA.

-For instance, new website visitors could receive an offer to sign up for your law firm newsletters.
+For instance, new website visitors could receive an offer to sign up for your law firm newsletters, or cover letters.
 Return visitors could receive an offer for a free consultation since they would be warmer prospects further down the sales funnel.

 The Bottom Line About CTAs